Norwegian Air Shuttle: 2021–present: Post-restructuring

 Following Norwegian's emergence from bankruptcy protection and restructuring, the airline's board of directors fired CEO Jacob Schram, promoting CFO Geir Karlsen to CEO.
 During restructuring, two new operating subsidiaries, each with its own AOC, had been established: Norwegian Air Shuttle AOC AS and Norwegian Air Sweden AOC AB.
 This was followed by the transfer of the fleet to the new certificates.
 The operation of flights under the two AOCs began on 31 October 2021, using their respective ICAO airline designator codes (NOZ and NSZ) and callsigns (NORSEMAN and NORLIGHT), retiring the previous NAX/NSW codes and NOR SHUTTLE/NORDIC callsigns.
 Also by the end of the month, the airline agreed to lease an additional 13 Boeing 737-800s to be delivered in time for the 2022 summer season.

 On 1 December 2021, the airline announced it would resume the operation of the Boeing 737 MAX 8, with two aircraft starting in 2022, after previously retiring all of its aircraft of the type during restructuring.
 The airline ordered a further ten Boeing 737 MAX 8s in February 2022.

 In March 2022, Norwegian Air Shuttle changed its operating callsign from NORSEMAN to NORDIC (previously FlyNordic's and later Norwegian Air Sweden's original callsign), and Norwegian Air Sweden changed its callsign from NORLIGHT to REDNOSE (previously Norwegian Air UK's callsign).
+In May 2022, the airline announced plans to purchase 50 Boeing 737 MAX 8 aircraft.
+In September 2025, the airline confirmed another order for an additional 30 Boeing 737 MAX 8 aircraft.

+In 2023, Norwegian announced its intent to acquire Widerøe, the largest regional carrier in Norway, for 1,125 million kr (roughly €100 million).
+In December, the NCA greenlighted the purchase.
+The acquisition was completed in January 2024.